 Program Policies and Information

 We are committed to providing a safe and productive learning environment for all students and their parents/guardians in which we all treat one another with courtesy and respect.
-We welcome the opportunity to share Pratt Institute’s studios and classrooms with you and provide a wide range of tools and materials in all classes.
+We welcome the opportunity to share Pratt Institute’s high-quality arts education program with your family, whether online or in-person.
 We are committed to treating this unique learning environment with care and so the following policies and guidelines are in place:

 Arrival and Dismissal